warmersun/oomai/knowledge_graph/schema.md

 A Logical Technology Component (LTC) is a product class—an abstract product category (e.g., Large Language Model).

 ### PTC
 A Physical Technology Component (PTC) is a specific product by a given vendor.
-It can be unreleased research (e.g., OpenAI's o3-mini LLM).
+It can be unreleased research (e.g., X.ai's Grok-4-Fast AI model).

+So "Large Language Model" is the abstract product category, the "bucket"L an LTC and "Grok-4-Fast" is a specific instance in that product category, a PTC.

 ### LAC
 A Logical Application Component (LAC) is an abstract group of similar applications.
 Use it to capture different use cases.